Kyoto Imperial Palace: Kogosho

 The picture depicts prince Mutsuhito ascending to the throne and appointing Nijō Nariyuki (kowtowing) as regent.
 The ceremony should be conducted at Seiryoden but the body of Emperor Kōmei was enshrined in the Seiryōden at the time, the succession ceremony was held in the Kogosho instead, which served as a temporary Seiryōden.

 The conference of Meiji restoration (王政復古) at Kogosho.
 Young emperor Meiji sat in the far north behind the Sudare.

-the building was destroyed by fire in 16 August 1954, and rebuild later.
+The building was destroyed by fire in 16 August 1954, and rebuilt later.

 The Kogosho Conference was held here on the night of December 9, 1867, the declaration of the restoration of imperial rule (osei fukko).
 The structure burnt down in 1954 and was reconstructed in 1958.

 Ogakumonjo

 The study hall Ogakumonjo (御学問所) was used for events such as the New Year's Lectures, as well as for academic study, entertainment, reading rites, a monthly poetry recital and as a venue for the emperor to meet with court nobles.
 It was built in Shoin-zukuri style building with an irimoya hiwadabuki roof.

 The Ogakumonjo was first seen in the Imperial palace during the Nanboku-cho period (1336-1392).
 It became an independent building during the Edo period and built in Keicho-era (1613) by donation of by Tokugawa Ieyasu.
 In the Keicho-era, activities and ceremonies such as calligraphy practice, waka poetry gatherings, and reading sessions were regularly held here.
 Initially, these activities were to enhance the education of Emperor Gomizuno-o himself and court nobles in close attendance.
 To the north, there was a large library and easily accessible by a corridor from the Ogakumonjo and the Otsunegoten located to the west.

 Afterwards, it was rebuilt seven times due to fires, and its scale and form changed differently in each era.
 The current building was constructed during Ansei 2 (1855), was used for academic and artistic ceremonies such as Otokusho-hajime (First Reading Ceremony) and waka poetry gatherings.
 It also served as an audience chamber and a temporary residence during the restoration of the Otsunegoten.
 Emperor Kōmei met the Shoguns Tokugawa Iemochi and Tokugawa Yoshinobu here.
 Years later, the "Edict of the Restoration of the Imperial Rule" was issued here on December 9, Keio 3 (1867) in the presence of Emperor Meiji.